iotaledger/goshimmer/documentation/docs/protocol_specification/components/markers.md

 *Markers* are a tool to infer knowledge about the structure of the Tangle, therefore, we use them to keep algorithms fast.
 Specifically, markers are used for:
 + past/future cone membership;
 + approximate approval weight of any block;
-+ tagging sections of the Tangle (e.g., branches) without having to traverse each block individually.
++ tagging sections of the Tangle (e.g., conflicts) without having to traverse each block individually.

 ## Definitions
 Let's define the terms related to markers: